 A variation of this procedure which is gaining in popularity (due to its one-stage nature, and shorter recovery time) is the latissimus dorsi muscle/skin rotation flap (from the back on the same side), which usually requires an underlying implant for volume.

 If you are being advised to undergo a mastectomy in the near future, and wish to know your options for immediate breast reconstruction in the Chicagoland, please call Dr. Steinwald as soon as possible so that we may expediently schedule an appointment for you before you undergo definitive surgery, and thereafter coordinate scheduling with your surgical oncologist.
 If you have already had a mastectomy, the above procedures are often available to you as well, in the form of a delayed reconstruction.
 Either way, Dr. Steinwald will explain which options would best serve you.

-To schedule a visit to our office, please call (847) 234-9464.
-We are eager to be part of the reconstructive/recovery process during this challenging time in your life, and you can rest assured that Dr. Steinwald and his staff at Lake Forest Plastic Surgery will be there to support you during every step of your journey towards becoming as whole as possible again.
+To schedule a visit to our office, please call (303) 278-2600.
+We are eager to be part of the reconstructive/recovery process during this challenging time in your life, and you can rest assured that Dr. Steinwald and his staff at The Center for Cosmetic Surgery will be there to support you during every step of your journey towards becoming as whole as possible again.